El-Wumbus/RusticRaven/README.md

 ### Configuration :page_facing_up:

-To make a new project with the defualt configuration run the `init` subcommand.
-The default configuration looks similar to below:
+A configuration may look similar to below:

 ```toml
 source = "src"